geeksville/ezdevice-esp32/README.md

 # This project is in alpha-test

 You probably don't want it yet.
+But if you are trying to make this work (i.e. I've sent you a note), please post in the [group Gitter chat](https://gitter.im/ezdevice/esp32-client) if you have any questions.

 ![photo of cases](/doc/cases.jpg)